CBIRP: Center for Body Image Research and Policy

 Website Link: http://bodyimageresearch.org/

-Family Access Center for Excellence/Boone County School Mental Health Coalition
+FACE: Family Access Center for Excellence/Boone County Schools Mental Health Coalition

 Family Access Center of Excellence and the Boone County School Mental Health Coalition merged into a center in 2021